ibezkrovnyi/texturer/README.md

 ]
 ```
 > After first use of tinypng.com service this information will be updated with correct month/year/used values.
+> To enable tinypng conversion you need to set `tinypng : true` in task for texture map generation:

 config.json format
 ==================